ItsNotRohit02/Daily-Temperature-Predictor/README.md

 * This should open a webpage that looks like [this](https://itsnotrohit02-daily-temperature-predictor-temperatureapp-1ia1gd.streamlit.app/).

 ## Extra
+* The Accuracy Score of the ML Model is 91%.
 * Due to 100MB file size restriction on GitHub, I had to severely reduce the number of cities in the Program.
 * Download FullTemperaturePredictor.zip and check it out as it contains the original program